 Some words do more than hurt feelings or cause offense, but may cause actual damage.
 Damage can happen when messages are communicated with the intent of costing individuals or companies business, money, and their reputations.

 When this type of message is communicated, it is considered defamation.
 Defamation is not protected by the First Amendment, and those who are defamed can file a civil lawsuit to recover compensation for the damage caused by the harmful words or to stop the harmful words from continuing to be spoken.
+Our

 Maryland defamation lawyers have a long track record of defamation lawsuits and can provide representation to any person or business who was harmed by defamatory statements.
 Our legal team can help you to fight for compensation for any damage to your reputation.